qwerty-1871/hangman/README.md

 ## Installation
 To run this program, you need to have Python installed.
 You can get it for your operating system from https://www.python.org/downloads/
 Press "Releases" on the right side of this GitHub page.
 The most recent release will be at the top of the page.
 Press "Assets" then "hangman-version.tar.gz" and download it.
+You will have to right click on the program and extract it before running.
 ## Running the program
 How you run the program will depend on your operating system:
 On Windows, you should be able to double click on the program(hangman.py) like any other and it will open in a terminal windows